Yao Hill Tribe - History and Culture

 The Yao hill tribe originally come from Southern China.
 They also call themselves “Mien”.
-From the late 1800s to the early 19th century, the Yao started migrated into Thailand, Vietnam and Laos.
+From the late 1800s to the early 19th century, the Yao started migrated into Myanmar, Thailand, Vietnam and Laos.

 Where do they live?

 There are various subgroups among the Yao.
 The Lanten is an important subgroup.
 They are also known as the “Indigo Yao”.
 You can find Lanten communities in Laos, not in Thailand

 The Yao prefer high altitude dwellings.
-Their homes are typically built on solid ground.
-In a traditional Yao home you will find a communal living area, a few bedrooms, and a guest area.
+Their homes are usually built on solid ground.
+In a traditional Yao home, you will find a communal living area, a few bedrooms, and a guest area.
 I remember from personal experience three Yao villages on a mountain top in Chiang Rai province.
 We had a great view and could see the lights of the city Chiang Rai after dark.

-The Yao typically grow corn and rice as their major agricultural crops, though they are known to grow other smaller crops as well.
-The Yao are adapting to Thai culture and agriculture and learning to produce a variety of new crops with each passing year.
+The Yao typically grow corn and rice as their primary crops, though they are known to grow other crops as well.
+The Yao adapted to Thai agriculture and learning to produce a variety of new vegetables with each passing year.
 Opium cultivation is still relevant in some sections of Yao culture, though the tradition is on the decline.
 In the early 1990s the cultivation of opium was still a problem in Northern Thailand.
 In the three Yao villages there was a presence of Thai border police to control the situation.

 The most important festival of the Yao hill tribe people is that of New Year.
-This falls on the same date as the Chinese New Year.
-More on the Yao New Year here: (http://bit.ly/MK8sJH)
+It falls on the same date as the Chinese New Year.
+More on the Yao New Year here.